 The use of maximum entropy theory in the manuscript is hermetic.
 The authors mention in multiple parts of the text the notion of the statistical steady state of ecological systems and how this steady state provides a theoretical benchmark.
 Nevertheless, there is no mention on how these expected distributions look like.
 For example, what is the degree distribution predicted by the maximum entropy theory?
 Even if Harte (2011) provides the expected distributions this missing information does not allow a reader not deeply familiarized maximum entropy theory to understand the results reports and the usefulness of maximum entropy theory for this work.

-In the introduction and methods sections we have greatly expanded our description and conceptual motivation for using maximum entropy.
+This is a very valid point, and one we hope has now been addressed: In the introduction and methods sections we have greatly expanded our description and conceptual motivation for using maximum entropy.

 Because most of the available evidence for macroecological studies is correlative, it is usual to control for multiple confounding variables that may affect the reported patterns, leading to spurious correlations.
 Indeed, this careful exploration sets a control for inference on spatial and temporal trends in large-scale studies in ecology.
 I missed this kind controlled analysis in the current manuscript and without any kind of sensitivity analysis there is no enough evidence to support - in my opinion - the view that age is the best explanation for the observed patterns.
 I would like to know how the observed patterns are affect by island size or climate and habitat heterogeneity.
 To assume the islands are climatic similar may not be enough and there are ways of performing more rigorous analysis.